prittt/YACCLAB/README.md

 </table>

 <table border="0">
-<caption><h4>Density-Size tests on a i7-4770 CPU @ 3.40GHz with Windows and Microsoft Visual Studio 2013 (some algorithms have been omitted to make the charts more legible).</h4></caption>
+<caption><h4>Density-Size tests on a i7-4770 CPU @ 3.40GHz with Windows and Microsoft Visual Studio 2013 (some algorithms have been omitted to make the charts more legible, lower is better).</h4></caption>
 <tr>
  <td align="center"><b>Density</b></td>
  <td align="center"><b>Size</b></td>